seadonggyun4/seo-select/README.md

 Extended component with real-time multilingual search including Korean initial consonant search (ㅎㄱㅇ → 한국어), Japanese romaji search (nihongo → 日本語), and Chinese pinyin search (beijing → 北京).

-## Use Cases & When to Use Each Component

-### Use `seo-select` when:
-- Small to medium option lists (< 50 items)
-- Form controls with known options
-- Settings and configuration panels

-### Use `seo-select-search` when:
-- Large option lists (50+ items)
-- Multilingual content
-- User-friendly data entry with search
-- Dynamic data loading

 ## Basic Usage Examples

 ### Simple Select